NVRC: Neural Video Representation Compression: Conclusion

 \section{Conclusion}

 In this paper, we present NVRC, a new INR-based video compression framework with a focus on representation compression.
 By employing novel entropy coding and quantization models, NVRC significantly improved coding efficiency and allows real end-to-end optimization for the INR model.
-The experimental results show that NVRC outperforms all the benchmarked conventional and learning-based video codecs, in particular with a 24\% bitrate saving against VVC VTM (Random Access) on the UVG database.
+The experimental results show that NVRC outperforms all the benchmarked conventional and learning-based video codecs, in particular with a 23\% bitrate saving against VVC VTM (Random Access) \cite{vtm} on the UVG database \cite{mercat2020uvg}.
 This is the first time an INR-based video codec has obtained this achievement.
-Future works should focus on reducing the complexity of this model.

 \begin{ack} This work was supported by UK EPSRC (iCASE Awards), BT, the UKRI MyWorld Strength in Places Programme and the University of Bristol.
 Part of the computational work was also supported by the facilities provided by the Advanced Computing Research Centre at the University of Bristol. \end{ack}